riboflavin/test-framer-sync/compare/fathom-vs-krisp.md

 No, Fathom cannot work for in-person meetings as it "Cannot import external audio – only works for scheduled online meetings (Zoom, Google Meet, Teams)."
 Krisp, on the other hand, can work for in-person meetings as it "Captures any conversation (online or offline) using noise-canceling audio on your device."

 • What about meeting bots?
 Does either of these tools require a meeting bot?
-Based on the context, Krisp specifically "Records & transcribes meetings locally via the Krisp app (no bot; works with any voice app)."
+Krisp specifically "Records & transcribes meetings locally via the Krisp app (no bot; works with any voice app)."
 The information doesn't explicitly state whether Fathom requires a meeting bot, though it mentions it works through a desktop app that auto-records meetings on supported platforms.

 • What do users say about the quality of transcriptions?
 For Fathom, users praise the transcriptions as "quick and accurate."
 For Krisp, the reviews are more mixed - while some users found the AI note-taking and summaries "extremely accurate," others note that Krisp "might distort the speaker's voice or clip words, especially if trying to cancel very loud noises – this can affect transcription accuracy."